FOREX-Yen supported by worries over U.S.-China trade dispute

 * Focus on global trade tensions, U.S. data this week

-SINGAPORE/TOKYO, April 3 (Reuters) - The yen held firm on Tuesday as escalating U.S.-China trade tensions stirred up fears over the outlook for global growth, sapping investors’ risk appetite.
+SINGAPORE, April 3 (Reuters) - The yen held firm on Tuesday as simmering U.S.-China trade tensions stirred up fears for the global growth outlook, sapping investors’ risk appetite.

-The dollar was little changed at 105.96 yen, struggling to gain traction after having fallen for three straight trading days, and trading below a two-week high around 107.00 yen set on March 28.
+The dollar held steady at 105.91 yen, struggling to gain traction after having fallen for three straight trading days, and trading below a two-week high around 107.00 yen set on March 28.

 The yen had risen on Monday as U.S. equities tumbled, with the S&P 500 sliding 2.2 percent as investors fled technology shares amid resurgent worries over a trade war.